DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 Due to important amount of saved datas, _FranKe_ module is using a **packed binary file** (instead of json who are causing signifiant lags during VCV Rack's autosave feature, who occur every 15 seconds).
 Also, the binary format is, strangely more efficient for data integrity checkings (the binary file is always checked after save, and saved again if necessary, upto five attempts).

-To avoid intentional "binary file patching" (to attempt to bypass editing limitations by the Demo/Trial), all file operations are using file encryption algorithms, and strong _cryptographic hashing_ checking functions!
-Any corrupted file will reset the module entirely to default "factory".
+All file operations are using file encryption and compressions algorithms, and strong _cryptographic hashing_ checking functions.

 ---

 ### COLORSCHEME CONVENTION IN THE MANUAL<a name="colorscheme"></a>

-This is the colorscheme used in this _FranKe User's Manual_ including images and animations, for both **patch cords** and **module's LED**:
+This is the colorscheme used in this manual (including images and animations), for both **patch cords** and **module's LED**:

-- Red color (LEDs only) indicates a step-recording session in progress (we're using red patch cords for audio, but it's not applicable for _FranKe_ module).
+- Red (LEDs only) indicates a **step-recording session** in progress (red patch cords are used for audio, but it's not applicable for _FranKe_ module, who doesn't use audio).
 - Yellow is used for either **PITCH** (Volt-per-octave-compliant on outputs and input for step-recording), and **BPM-CV** (analog clock, input only).
 - Blue (cyan) is used for **trigger** and **gate** inputs and outputs LEDs, **CYCLE** outputs (when applicable), also for patch cords.
 - Green is used for modulation by voltage (CV) LEDs, also for patch cords (**VEL**ocity input and outputs, **CV1** and **CV2** inputs, when applicable).
 - Pink color (step LEDs only) represent a "1" as binary digit, for selected Turing Machine track (otherwise the LED is unlit for "0" as binary digit).

+:information_source: All LEDs used by _FranKe_ module are RGB.

 ---